zlflzn31/330Moudle2/README.md

 # Brief summary of what I did

 I created a filesharing webiste.
-First of all, you need to log in to the website, if you have a user name, then you should click a sign up button.
+First of all, you need to log in to the website.
+If you don't have an account, please make one by clicking sign-up.

 After you log in, there are multiple functions you can enjoy.